Here are top HIPAA-compliant instant messaging apps

 OhMD offers three plans, ranging from Basic (free), Plus ($7 per user, per month), and Reach (which requires you to reach out to a sales rep for a quote).

-Along with enabling users to sync all messages from their phone, computer, and other devices, TigerConnect also allows a message to be recalled if you send it to the wrong person.
+Not only does TigerConnect allow you to sync messages among your devices, like your phone and computer, but it also allows you to recall a message if you send it to the wrong person.
 Other key features include

-According to the company, messages transmitted through TigerConnect use 256-bit AES encryption, and no one can copy, paste, or forward them.
+According to the company, TigerConnect uses 256-bit AES encryption to send and receive messages.
+The messages themselves can’t be copied, pasted, or forwarded.
 In addition, users have to authenticate their identity with a unique username and password before they can access data through TigerConnect’s secure messaging platform.

 Key features include message status notifications, auto-forwarding with sender notification, and “safe text,” which allows users to start new communication threads with any recipient or continue with an older text message thread.